GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/05_parallel_job_arrays.md

         === "Analogy"

             Let’s consider a new trip, one from Edinburgh to the Sydney Opera House in Australia.
-The distance from Edinburgh to Sydney is 16,800 km.
-As with our trip to New York, you can either fly with a Jumbo Jet (flight speed 700 km/hrs) or a Concorde (flight speed 2,100 km/hrs).
+The distance from Edinburgh to Sydney is **16,800 km**.
+As with our trip to New York, you can either fly with a Jumbo Jet (flight speed **700 km/hr**) or a Concorde (flight **speed 2,100 km/hr**).
 Also, let’s assume that the overhead is similar to that for a trip to New York (so 4 hours).
 What is the speedup of using the Concorde this time?

 #### Load imbalance